VidunderGunder/ml-ady-report/README.md

 **Unity** (Paid)
 [Unity licenses](https://store.unity.com/compare-plans) are based on revenue and funding.

-The team is currently using personal student licenses, but these must be scaled as the project grows.
+The team is currently using personal student licenses, but these must be scaled as the project grows or receives funding.

+From Unity's website (January 2021):

-- Personal
+> - Personal
-_Eligible if revenue or funding is less than $100K in the last 12 months_
+> _Eligible if revenue or funding is less than $100K in the last 12 months_
-- Plus
+> - Plus
-_Eligible if revenue or funding is less than $200K in the last 12 months_
+> _Eligible if revenue or funding is less than $200K in the last 12 months_
-- Pro
+> - Pro
-_If revenue or funding is greater than $200K in the last 12 months, you are required to use Pro or Enterprise_
+> _If revenue or funding is greater than $200K in the last 12 months, you are required to use Pro or Enterprise_
-- Enterprise
+> - Enterprise
-_Minimum 10 seats_
+> _Minimum 10 seats_
-_If revenue or funding is greater than $200K in the last 12 months, you are required to use Pro or Enterprise_
+> _If revenue or funding is greater than $200K in the last 12 months, you are required to use Pro or Enterprise_

 **Fusion 360** (Paid)
 [Fusion 360 plans](https://www.autodesk.com/products/fusion-360/pricing) include free personal tiers and paid tiers for commercial use.